bonitasoft/bonita-doc/md/bdm-in-rest-api.md

-# How to manage BDM in custom REST APIs
+# How to manage BDM in REST API extensions

 ## Use case